 Leonard Nimoy has said that when the film first came out, whaling rights activists caused an uproar.
 These groups felt the effects and models portraying the whales was actual footage, and that actual whales were held in captivity or filmed too close to their habitat.

-The film marked Majel Barrett's last appearance as Chappel.
-A year later she would begin her recurring role as Lwaxanna Troi on Star Trek: The Next Generation, and provide the computer voice on TNG and other later Star Trek series.
+The film marked Majel Barrett's last appearance as Christine Chapel.
+A year later, she would begin her recurring role as Lwaxana Troi on Star Trek: The Next Generation (1987), and provide the computer voice on TNG and other later Star Trek series.

-William Shatner and Leonard Nimoy improvised the continuing "Yes" "No" response to Gillians's question about liking Italian.
-Initially Kirk was to say "Yes" at the same time Spock said "No", but the actors came up with the alteration while filming the scene.
+William Shatner and Leonard Nimoy improvised the continuing "Yes" "No" response to Gillian's question about liking Italian.
+Initially, Kirk was to say "Yes" at the same time Spock said "No", but the actors came up with the alteration while filming the scene.

 The computer that Scotty uses in the Plexicorp scene appears to be a Macintosh Plus, but its internals were completely changed for filming.
 Its screen was replaced with one from an IBM PC to make it easier to synchronize its video refresh rate with the film camera's frame rate, and the "transparent aluminum" animation was created on an IBM PC by computer graphics company Video Image.